sansajn/test/cpp-httplib/readme.md

 - `sclient.cpp`/`sserv.cpp`: HTTPS client/server samples workignwith custom certificate (`server.crt`, `server.key` for server are expected and `myCA.pem` for client).

-> TODO: describe how to generate certificate and add sample ones ...
+> TODO: describe how to generate certificate and add sample one ...

 - `client_callback.cpp`: HTTP client with callback API sample.

 samples.

+## TODO

+- error handling (in sserv for example there is no any log errro/warning in case certificate files are not present)